PSP: Pre-trained Soft Prompts for Few-Shot Abstractive Summarization: Experiments

 \section{Experiments}

-\paragraph{Datasets} We experimented with the CNN/DailyMail (CNNDM) dataset~\cite{hermann2015teaching} and the XSum dataset~\cite{xsum-emnlp}.
+\paragraph{Datasets} We experimented with the CNN/DailyMail (CNNDM) dataset~\citep{hermann2015teaching} and the XSum dataset~\citep{xsum-emnlp}.
 We chose these datasets because they differ in abstraction level and text length, which helps to show the generalization ability of our results.

 We constructed the self-supervised pre-training data for CNNDM with Lead, and for XSum with GSG.
-We show details in Section A of the supplementary file.
+We show details in Section \ref{sec:pseudo data_appendix} in the appendix.
+Given that the lead bias structure exists only in some domain-specific datasets, we also conducted experiments to demonstrate the universality of the GSG to construct pseudo-data.
+The results are shown in Section~\ref{sec:universality of gsg_appendix} in the appendix.
 Our few-shot training set $D_{train}$ contained 300 document-summary pairs randomly sampled from the original training data.
 To tune the hyper-parameters and select the best checkpoint, we composed a validation set $D_{dev}$ from the original validation data.
-Here, we were careful to ensure that $\lvert D_{train} \rvert = \lvert D_{dev} \rvert$ so that it fit into a true few-shot learning setting, following \textit{Perez et al.}~\shortcite{perez2021true}.
+Here, we were careful to ensure that $\lvert D_{train} \rvert = \lvert D_{dev} \rvert$ so that it fit into a true few-shot learning setting, following \citet{perez2021true}.
 Since few-shot learning may have high variance, we sampled the examples with 5 different random seeds.
 We used the original test set to report our results, including the mean value and the standard deviation.
 Table \ref{tab:Datasets statistics} shows the statistics of the pre-processed corpus.